SrabanMondal/MachineLearning/README.md

-# MachineLearning models implemented from scratch
+# MachineLearning models implemented from scratch using numpy